Radio Better Offline: Edward Ongweso Jr. & Allison Morrow

 desperation.
 Nvidia and Magnetar push.

 And Magnetar Capital, of course, famous for the CDOs.
-Yeah, yeah.
+Yeah, right.

 They're back.